-During the continuous operational phase the loop() function is cyclically called.
+During the continuous operational phase the loop() function is typically called every second.
 Code witch should be executed cyclically has to be placed here.
-The cycle frequency is per default once per second but can be changed via:
+The cycle frequency is per default once per second, but can be changed via:

 '''

 $loopcycle(0) -- no loop cyle any more

 $loopcycle(1) -- call the loop function every second

-$loopcycle(10) -- call the loop function every 10 seconds
+$loopcycle(10) -- call the loop function only every 10 seconds

 '''